kontena/kontena/docs/using-kontena/certificates.md

 # Kontena Certificates

-Kontena integrates natively with [LetsEncrypt](letsencrypt.org) to bring easy to use certificate management for your services.
+Kontena integrates natively with [LetsEncrypt](letsencrypt.org) to provide easy-to-use certificate management for your services.

-Certificate management is integrated with Kontena [vault](vault.md) to handle certificates with proper security constraints.
+Certificate management is integrated with Kontena [vault](vault.md) to handle certificates with the proper security constraints.

 ## Register for LE

-To be able to use LetsEncrypt one must first register as user.
+To use LetsEncrypt, you must first register as a user.
 ```
 kontena certificate register <you@example.com>
 ```

 By default this creates a new private key to be used with LE to identify the client.

-**Note:** If you have already registered with other means and have an existing private key you wish to use you can import it into vault using specific name `LE_PRIVATE_KEY`
+**Note:** If you have already registered with other means and have an existing private key you wish to use you can import it into vault using the specific name `LE_PRIVATE_KEY`
 ```
 $ kontena vault write LE_PRIVATE_KEY "$(cat priv_key.pem)"
 ```